ofek/bit/docs/source/guide/advanced.rst

     >>> set_rate_cache_time(30)
     >>> set_fee_cache_time(60 * 5)

+.. _hextowif:

 Hex to WIF
 ----------

 If you store your keys as hex instead of WIF you lose the ability to retain metadata.
-To convert your keys to WIF to use certain properties, use `bit.format.private_key_hex_to_wif`.
+To convert your hex keys to WIF to use certain properties, use `bit.format.private_key_hex_to_wif`.

 .. code-block:: python